tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ---

-### 17. Students Do: Picture Perfect Activity Review (10 min)
+### 17. Student Do: Picture Perfect Activity Review (10 min)

-Students participate in a five-minute turn and teach activity that will focus on showcasing their final, customized visualizations.
+For this activity, students will participate in a five-minute turn and teach to showcase their final, customized visualizations.

 **Files:**